Case Study: Dabls' MBAD African Bead Museum: Townhouse Renovation

 “For the first time in 17 years we will have a space where we can engage the community through storytelling programs and also make that space available to the people who need a gathering space.
 With this new space we can have short run exhibitions, plan workshops for the community, and engage the local community.
 This adds a whole new dimension to our plans for the future.” - Olayami Dabls, Curator and Artist

-The museum and its partners were able to create a gathering and exhibition space for year round programming in the third townhouse, as well as create an outdoor gathering space in between the corner building and the bead museum that will be used as spill out space for events and small outdoor exhibitions.
-The restoration effort has transformed a derelict, underutilized storage space into a 600 sq.ft. light-filled gallery and community gathering space.
+The museum and its partners created a gathering and exhibition space for year-round programming in the third townhouse.
+They created an outdoor gathering space between the corner building and the bead museum that will be used as a spill-out space for events and small outdoor exhibitions.
+The restoration effort has transformed a derelict, underutilized storage space into a 600-square-foot light-filled gallery and community gathering space.
 The new additions will allow public access to free rotating exhibitions of African material culture from Dabls' extensive collection of beads and artifacts, as well as works by artists and collaborators from Detroit and beyond.
 The renovation additionally provides a much-needed public restroom for the Bead Museum, as well as new windows, heating, and electrical systems.

 “We see urban renewal as not just broad strokes -- big plans with big ideas -- but as a series of small interventions that deliver something far larger than the blocks they occupy.
 Ever more, the Bead Museum is being recognized as an example of how neighborhoods can be strengthened around existing landmarks, and how the spirit of advocacy and stewardship of artists such as Dabls, can be a model which extends to other parts of the city.” - Lorcan O’Herlihy